Terri Whetstone Retirement Announced

 It has been delightful working with you in the community over these last fifteen years and I am proud of the work of the foundation.
 Good luck to all of you!

 The 4Cs mandate is to build creative connections between children and their communities through community arts projects in the city of Halifax, Nova Scotia, Canada.

-We know children do better when they are connected and supported by a community of people who care about their wellbeing, health and safety.
-The 4Cs Foundation has a sixteen year history of supporting arts-based community projects as the way to bring people (children, neighbours, community members across generations and abilities) together.
-We know that working side-by-side to create an artwork fosters connections that strengthen communities.
+Children do better when they are connecting with a supportive community of people who care about their wellbeing, health and safety.
+The 4Cs Foundation has a 19 year history of providing grants for arts-based community projects that bring people (children, neighbours, community members across generations and abilities) together.
+We know that working side-by-side in creative projects fosters connections between participants that strengthens communities.